Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 What about when I put on my makeup?
 The eyeliner changes the shape of my face.
 The blush alters the texture of my expression.
 The lip tint enlarges or shrinks my lips.
 At will, I can alter the vessel I inhabit.
-I can morph and mold the substance of my being―_that_ is the performance.
+I can morph and mold the substance of my being―_that_ is the performance, not merely a canvas.

 Why must the performance be a window into the deeper essence of the self?
 Why must there be an essence to the self?
 Shortly before I realized I was